-Peter Meindl is a portfolio manager with Kepos Capital in New York.
+Peter Meindl is with Kepos Capital.
 Previously, he was a research officer with Barclays Global Investors, a consultant with the Boston Consulting Group and Mercer Management Consulting, and the director of strategy with i2 Technologies.
-He holds PhD, MS, BS, and BA degrees from Stanford, and an MBA from the Kellogg School of Management at Northwestern.
+He holds a Ph.D., M.S., B.S., and B.A. from Stanford, and an M.B.A. from the Kellogg School at Northwestern.